 Will VS Code overtake IntelliJ’s dominance of the Java block?

-Though many are quick to praise the rise of VS Code popularity among developers, when it comes to to the Java developer crowd, most are still loyal residents of IntelliJ IDEA (and some still swear by Eclipse).
-The reasons are quite clear.
-Not only is VS Code (still) unsuitable for larger enterprise-level projects, it is also less reliable, responsive and stable than IntelliJ.
+Though many are quick to praise the rise of VS Code popularity among developers, when it comes to to the Java developer crowd, most are still loyal residents of IntelliJ IDEA.

-The performance and scalability issues may be solved in the future, but the day VS Code overtakes IntelliJ in popularity is far.
+Now, some of IntelliJ’s dominance is due to IDE loyalty, and Java developers are a loyal bunch.
 In our experience, the main driver for IDE selection among developers is previous experience and access to mentorship and guidance from colleagues or teachers.

 That being said, VS Code’s ability to become the IDE of choice for Java developers is, in our humble opinion, not a question of features or plugins but a methodological one.
 Will the future of writing software consist of a single, robust, software agnostic IDE or will software development be better served by using best-of-breed IDEs?
 Actually, what do think?
 Leave your comments in the comment section below.